Bunion Surgery

 It is not possible to correct or reverse a bunion without surgical intervention.

-A bunion procedure is carried out to correct and realign the affected bone.
 There are a few procedures that may be suggested, such as the scarf and akin osteotomy or lapidus procedure for more severe bunions.
 Mr Kaser Nazir, however, can carry out the minimally invasive/ keyhole bunion procedure that provides an excellent cosmetically pleasing result, with reduced pain and recovery.

 Alternatives to bunion surgery may include a toe splint, custom orthotics or wearing wider fitted shoes.
 Ultrasound guided steroid injections can also assist with pain management.
 These options will not however correct the bunion.
 The only way to correct a bunion is with surgical intervention.